Transparency tends to be a buzzword among political hopefuls nationwide — but they don’t always put that into practice after they get elected.

 Fees were also set for paper copies of public records, including 10 cents per page for black-and-white standard documents and 25 cents per page for black-and-white legal documents.

-Sabrina King, the policy director for the American Civil Liberties Union of Wyoming, said last year that setting fees for public regards is a “disturbing trend” among many local governments.
+Sabrina King, the policy director for the American Civil Liberties Union of Wyoming, said last year that setting fees for public records is a “disturbing trend” among many local governments.

 Although it’s legal for governments to require payments, King said the ACLU supports free access to public information.